Sea Kayaking Expeditions: Best Multi-Day Routes 2026

 Scottish Highlands and Islands (3-10 Days)

 Scotland offers the most varied and accessible sea kayaking in Europe.
-The west coast, from the Clyde to Cape Wrath, features thousands of islands, sea lochs, and headlands that create an almost infinite variety of routes.
-The Inner Hebrides (Mull, Skye, Jura, Islay) and Outer Hebrides (Lewis, Harris, the Uists) provide sheltered island-hopping routes through some of the most dramatic coastal scenery in the British Isles.
+The west coast, from the Clyde to Cape Wrath, features thousands of islands, sea lochs, and headlands creating an almost infinite variety of routes.
+The Inner Hebrides (Mull, Skye, Jura, Islay) and Outer Hebrides (Lewis, Harris, the Uists) provide sheltered island-hopping through some of the most dramatic coastal scenery in the British Isles.

-The classic route is the circumnavigation of the Isle of Skye (140 km, 7-10 days), which takes you past the Cuillin Ridge, through tidal races, along basalt sea cliffs, and through sounds where you are likely to see seals, porpoises, sea eagles, and otters.
-For a shorter trip, the Small Isles (Rum, Eigg, Muck, Canna) offer a spectacular 3-5 day island-hopping route through sheltered waters.
+The classic route is the circumnavigation of the Isle of Skye — 140 km, 7-10 days — taking you past the Cuillin Ridge, through tidal races, along basalt sea cliffs, and through sounds where you are likely to see seals, porpoises, sea eagles, and otters.
+For a shorter first trip, the Small Isles (Rum, Eigg, Muck, Canna) offer a spectacular 3-5 day island-hopping route through sheltered waters with year-round wild camping rights under the Scottish Outdoor Access Code.

-Distance: Variable (3-day island hops to 10-day circumnavigations) Difficulty: Beginner to advanced (depending on route) Water temperature: 10-15 degrees Celsius (June-August) Best season: May through September Guided or independent: Both.
-Guided trips from 800 GBP for 5 days.
-Kayak rental cost: 50-80 GBP per day Wild camping: Legal under Scottish right to roam.
-Camp on beaches and headlands.
+Distance: Variable (3-day island hops to 10-day circumnavigations) Difficulty: Beginner to advanced depending on route Water temperature: 10-15°C (June-August) Best season: May through September Guided trips: From 850 GBP for 5 days Kayak rental: 55-85 GBP per day Wild camping: Legal under Scottish right to roam

 Photo credit on Pexels